zuzanadobes/DRLND-Project-Continuous-Control/REPORT.md

 The report clearly describes the learning algorithm, along with the chosen hyperparameters.
 It also describes the model architectures for any neural networks.

 This project uses the DDPG algorithm with a replay buffer.
 Clearly the DQN algorithm is not sufficient to solve this problem.
+The agent is initialized using the hyperparameters are initialized in "ddpg_agent.py".
+Parameters which were most influential to the agent's performance were:  BATCHSIZE but in general it is very time consuming to measure the effects.
+TAO setting for the neural net also effected the outcome.

 - Set-up: 20 Agents, using one common Brain.
 Brains manage vector observation space and action space.
 - Agent updates the replay buffer with each experience, which is shared by all agents